18F/handbook/_pages/business-units/solutions/solutions-history.md

   - solutions
 ---

-A brief history of TTS Solutions is hard to write: our work spans five decades and nine administrations!
+A brief history of TTS Solutions is hard to write: our work spans six decades and ten administrations!
 Moreover, we haven't even always been Solutions: pre-2019 we were known as the _Office of Products and Programs (OPP)_.

 What was established in 1970 as a place to coordinate and deliver information to consumers has evolved tremendously.
 Our audience has expanded to include every federal agency, government employees at all levels, the private sector, and people all over the world.

-Today, our [mission](https://docs.google.com/presentation/d/1DCtxpQgv89SRV_lpeXHNNOo1boIHmD2UpbsnV46WEik/edit#slide=id.g2fcf36f393_0_8) is to **help the public use and understand government**, and **help agencies understand and serve the public**.
+Today, our [mission]({{site.baseurl}}/office-of-solutions/#our-mission-and-purpose) is to **help the public use and understand government**, and **help agencies understand and serve the public**.
 To achieve this, we **create, discover, connect and share practical solutions and products that transform government**.

 We offer cross-government products and programs that help agencies deliver modern services to the public.
-And we maintain the front door to the federal government via USA.gov, USAGov en Español, and the USAGov Contact Center.
+And as we maintain the front door to the federal government via USA.gov, USAGov en Español, and the USAGov Contact Center, we equalize the government, making it inclusive and accessible for everyone.

 What we do today builds on the efforts of many dedicated employees who served before us.
 While we can only offer a glimpse of their work below, we appreciate all the ways in which they built the foundation.